Thames Diamond Jubilee Pageant: Fashion

 The Queen wore an ensemble designed by royal couturier Angela Kelly, comprising dress, coat, hat and shawl.
 The coat, which had a pleated frill at the front and neck, was of ivory boucle, decorated with gold, silver and ivory paillettes and Swarovski crystals.
 The matching hat had a small cockade of feathers in gold, silver and ivory, each trimmed with a crystal.
 Her jewels were the diamond starburst "Jardine brooch", a three-strand pearl necklace, and pearl earrings that had belonged to her grandmother, Queen Mary.
 The Duchess of Cornwall wore a cream ensemble with sleeves decorated with gold paillettes, by Anna Valentine, and a hat by Philip Treacy.
 Her jewellery was a four-strand pearl-and-diamond choker.
-The Duchess of Cambridge wore a scarlet long-sleeved dress with pleated skirt by Alexander McQueen with matching hat by Sylvia Fletcher, of royal milliner James Lock & Co, and carried a red satin clutch bag.
+The Duchess of Cambridge wore a scarlet long-sleeved dress with pleated skirt by Alexander McQueen with matching hat by Sylvia Fletcher, of royal milliner James Lock & Co., and carried a red satin clutch bag.
 She wore a brooch with two dolphins, the symbol of the Royal Navy Submarine Service.
 The Countess of Wessex wore a printed dress by Emilia Wickstead.
 Princess Beatrice wore a silver and navy dress by Susannah, a navy blue coat by Marni, and pink and silver hat by Stephen Jones.
-Princess Eugenie wore a dress by Roland Mouretwas in coral pink, teamed with a Moschino cardigan, and Stephen Jones hat.
+Princess Eugenie wore a dress by Roland Mouret in coral pink, teamed with a Moschino cardigan, and Stephen Jones hat.
 Prince Philip, the Prince of Wales, the Duke of York, the Princess Royal and Sir Timothy Laurence wore Royal Navy uniforms of various ranks.
 The Duke of Cambridge wore the uniform of a Royal Air Force flight lieutenant, and Prince Harry wore the uniform of a captain in the British Army's Blues and Royals along with the blue beret of the Army Air Corps.